Cultural touchpoints: Nintendo’s music app underlines its cross-entertainment future

 Find out more…This points to Nintendo Music's penetration sitting at around 3% of Switch Online subscribers, marking a solid first effort that points to the power – and nostalgia – of Nintendo’s music.

-Why didn’t Nintendo just release its music on Spotify or other platforms?
+So why didn’t Nintendo just release its music on Spotify or other platforms?

 For Nintendo, keeping control of its brand is king.
-This is likely why it decided to keep Nintendo Music closer to its chest – all while creating a consumer touchpoint for its brand and subscription.
+This is likely why it decided to keep Nintendo Music closer to its core – all while creating a consumer touchpoint for its brand and subscription.

-With Nintendo Music, Nintendo is similarly looking to complement its own ecosystem, not Spotify’s.
-The app is about creating a value add for current Nintendo subscribers and fans and giving players cross-entertainment touchpoints when they’re not playing.
+Nintendo Music is all about creating a value add for current Nintendo subscribers and fans and giving players cross-entertainment touchpoints when they’re not playing.
 This is not about marketing games to outside audiences through music.

 It is also worth noting that Nintendo Music offers some functionality only really possible with a bespoke app:

 - Recommendations based on Switch play history: As Nintendo Music is linked to the Switch Online account, it gives users unique playlists based on what they have played